The best apothecary was one who knows intimately the despair felt by her patient, whether in body or heart.Sarah Penner, The Lost Apothecary

-Hidden in the depths of eighteenth-century London lies a secret apothecary that caters to women who have been afflicted by the greatest ailment of all time….BETRAYAL.
-We’re talking men betraying their women here.
+Hidden in the depths of eighteenth-century London lies a secret apothecary that caters to women who have been afflicted by the greatest ailment of all time…BETRAYAL.
+We’re talking about men betraying their women here.
 Real dark stuff.

-When Nella meets Eliza, a 12 year-old house maid of one of her customers, she doesn’t expect the child to take such a liking to her.
-She also doesn’t expect feel a similar connection.
-Nella takes the young kiddo under her wing, but chaos soon ensues when Eliza makes a fatal mistake – a mistake that endangers Eliza, Nella, and the apothecary that’s responsible for bring justice to women all throughout London.
+When Nella meets Eliza, a 12-year-old housemaid of one of her customers, she doesn’t expect the child to take such a liking to her.
+She also doesn’t expect to feel a similar connection.
+Nella takes the young kiddo under her wing, but chaos soon ensues when Eliza makes a fatal mistake – a mistake that endangers Eliza, Nella, and the apothecary that’s responsible for bringing justice to women all throughout London.